11027649/Team50/README.md

 **score**
 In the score file a function is implemented that takes the grid from global_vars as input and returns the stability as an integer.
 It does this by iterating over the protein and distracting 1 (for H) or 5 (for C) from the stability everytime an H (or C) is under or left from another H (or C) and is not bonded.

-**algo_brute_force**
+**algorithms**
-This Brute Force algorithm searches trough the whole space state and gives the first protein back that had the best score.
+The Brute Force algorithm searches trough the whole space state and gives the first protein back that had the best score.

-**hillclimber**
-This hillclimber algorithm does 3 random foldations, and checks for a better stability.
-Does this 5000 iterations (for now).
-We are searching for when all the proteins stabilize to make an estimation for the number of iterations.
+The hillclimber algorithm does 14 random foldations and checks for a better stability.
+Does this 5000 iterations.
+The Simulated Annealing algorithm does 14 random foldations and checks for a better stability, but it also calculates an acceptance chance for a detoriation.

 **plots**
-This dataplotterplots the scores of the protein at each iteration of the last hillclimber program you ran.
+Plots the scores of the protein at each iteration of the last hillclimber or simulated annealing program you ran.
+Also plots the best protein after you ran an algorithm.

 ## Authors
 Christian Bijvoets, David van Grinsven and Natasja Wezel